-We note that the bill's language also inserts a Section 7(b) to the 1956 Act which would require that if a consultation under the Endangered Species Act or an order of a court requires releases of stored water from Prineville Reservoir for fish and wildlife, the Secretary shall use uncontracted stored water.
+We note that the bill's language also inserts a Section 7(b) into the 1956 Act which would require that if a consultation under the Endangered Species Act or an order of a court requires releases of stored water from Prineville Reservoir for fish and wildlife, the Secretary shall use uncontracted stored water.
 Reclamation would interpret this provision to set a new precedent in legislatively prescribing operation of the Crooked River Project.
 Reclamation interprets this section as altering but not eliminating agency discretion with respect to contract water supplies, therefore, sufficient discretion would remain with respect to the operation of the Project to warrant consultation under Section 7(a)(2) of the Endangered Species Act.
 The limit of Reclamation's discretion is not entirely clear, and could be subject to contrary interpretations.
-Also, the additional quantity of water reserved for the City of Prineville is not addressed in this section, and Reclamation interprets the bill such that any future quantities of water made available to the City (beyond the 5,100 acre feet) will not be subject to first fill protection and may affect the use of water for the benefit of downstream fish and wildlife.

-S. 3483 also includes amendments to the 1956 Act to coordinate the management of water for the benefit of fish and wildlife with the Confederated Tribes of the Warm Springs Reservation of Oregon and the State of Oregon.
-Reclamation notes the role of the U.S. Fish and Wildlife Service and the National Marine Fisheries Service with respect to the use of uncontracted water for the benefit of listed species is not entirely clear, resulting in a potential for conflict if the federal, state and tribal management priorities are not aligned.
+S. 1771 adds a Section 7 (c) to the 1956 Act, requiring the development of "annual release schedules" to maximize biological benefit for downstream fish and wildlife.
+This subsection also requires consideration of guidance provided on the annual release schedule by the Warm Springs Reservation of Oregon and the State of Oregon and an opportunity for comment and advice on the annual release schedules by the US Fish and Wildlife Service and the National Marine Fisheries Service.
+As in past versions of this bill, Reclamation notes a potential for conflict if the federal, state and tribal management priorities are not aligned.
 Likewise, the limitation of the use of the reservoir for downstream resources, could cause similar problems if a species were to be listed in or above the Reservoir.
-As drafted however, Reclamation would interpret the amended Section 7(c)(2) as not to alter Reclamation's obligations under Section 7(a)(2) of the Endangered Species Act.
+As drafted however, Reclamation would interpret the amended Section 7(c) as not to alter Reclamation's obligations under Section 7(a)(2) of the Endangered Species Act.